zakuArbor/zakuarbor.github.io/_posts/micro/2025/nov/2025-11-23-pokemon-braille.md

 for children.
 However, in generation III, in the Hoenn region, decoding the ruins has gotten much more tricker with their use of Braille.

-Braille is for the blind and the visual impaired and t0herefore would likely not be able to play the game.
+Braille is for the blind and the visual impaired and therefore would likely not be able to play the game.
 So the task of decoding the ruins would be a great challenge.

 Reading the manga, Pokémon: La Grande Aventure - Rubis et Saphir, there's a single black page